chapinb/secure-development-for-all/cli_tools/pre-commit/README.md

 This includes a number of tasks that are bundled with the base pre-commit project.
 They provide a number of security and best practices across a variety of projects in a language agnostic manner.

+## Python template

+This includes the following Python tools in pre-commit:
+* bandit
+* mypy